ezeev/sample-earthly/README.md

 - [ ] Determine when ci-earthly.yml should push production images to the registry, and update it accordingly.
 - [ ] Bonus- Add Semantic Versioning

-## Phase 3 - Discussion

-Assume something similar to what you just built is used in production.

-1. What are some security vulnerabilities?
-2. What are some potential issues with this system, in relation to Devops and quality control?
-3. Are there other ways you see Earthly being used in a DevOps pipeline?
-In what ways should it not be used?
-4. (Retrospective) How difficult was this exercise in effort & time?
-What parts of it did you enjoy?
-What parts did you not enjoy or need improvement?

-You can add your answers for these to the readme here:

-### Discussion Answers

 ...